Learn what does ROAS mean in marketing, why it’s an essential advertising metric, and how to calculate it!

 Does your game make money from in-app purchases, ads, subscriptions, or all three?

 Whatever monetization model your game uses, this guide to calculate a ROAS goal should work for you.
-It considers all types of revenue streams and metrics that affect your ROAS.
+It considers all types of revenue streams and metrics that affect your return on ad spend.

 Here are seven steps to help you determine your game’s ROAS goal.